Zitzeronion/Swalbe.jl/paper/paper.md

 # Author Contribution Statement

 The authors confirm contribution to the paper as follows: S. Z. wrote the code, performed the simulations and set up the package.
-M. Z. contributed to the continous integration as well as the documentation.
+M. Z. contributed to the continuous integration as well as the documentation.
 A. S. derived the mathematical approximations on which the packages is based on and J. H. served in an advisory role in the design and the execution of the research.

 # Acknowledgements